water-ghosts/water-ghosts.github.io/_posts/2022-10-30-correlation.markdown

 categories: jekyll update
 ---

+(NOTE: I'm really not a fan of Github Pages.
+I had to wrestle with it forever just to get this page formatted in the vaguely readable state you see now, and this formatting is still a mess.
+I'm giving up on trying to clean this up further, because I'm very ready to move on from this chapter.
+In the long run, I'm going to make my own blog where I have more control over how things are formatted, and use LaTeX for math formatting.
+In the meantime, sorry for ugly parts of this are!)

 In the first few chapters, we focused on how to summarize a single list of numbers, but we often want to summarize data on multiple dimensions and show how they relate to each other.
 For example, we might want to measure both heights and weights, or temperatures and latitudes, and see how one metric is (cor)related to the other.

+## Motivation and Roadmap

 I won't try to motivate the whole concept of Correlation from scratch.
 We already have a rough, informal sense of what it should mean: Do increases in one measure correspond to increases in another, or are the two unrelated? `[1, 2, 3]` and `[4, 5, 6]` are correlated in a way that `[1, 2, 3]` and `[8, 1, 5]` are not.
 Ice cream sales are positively correlated with temperature increases, but toothpaste sales are not.
 If you tell me a city's latitude, I can make a decent guess about its average temperature, but not if you give me its longitude.
 You've probably seen a thousand graphs illustrating why Correlation isn't Causation, so I won't belabor that point.

 But, mathematically, what exactly is correlation?
-Our goal is to find a useful mathematical way to express this concept and make our intuition more robust.
+Our goal is to find a way to express this idea mathematically way and make our intuition more robust.

 Stats classes sometimes do this by defining a concept called Covariance, making you memorize a dozen covariance rules, then presenting Correlation as a special case of it.
 I don't love this approach, since I don't think it provides a strong foundation; covariance is wildly unintuitive and rarely used in practice.
 That said, it is useful to get some exposure to these terms and formulas, so I will go through this approach first.
 I'll quickly define Covariance, then show how Correlation is the Covariance of Standardized data.